Pantone Vs CMYK Colors: What are the Key Differences?

 What are CMYK Colors?

 The CMYK stands for Cyan, Magenta, Yellow, and Key (Black).
 This printing model utilizes four main inks to create a diverse spectrum of colors and tones through the overlap of dots.

-It is used in color printing.
+CMYK is perfect for screen printing and color printing.
 By adjusting the proportions and layering of these inks, printing professionals can achieve a diverse array of colors, making CMYK an essential model for creating high-quality printed materials.

 This CMYK is an economical and efficient printing solution for printing packaging, logo designs, photographs, brochures, business cards, posters, wraps, stationery, signs, and magazines that require multiple colors.